OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/ribbon-api-requirement-sets.md

 - [Where you can find the version and build number for a Microsoft 365 client application](https://support.office.com/article/version-and-build-numbers-of-update-channel-releases-ae942449-1fca-4484-898b-a933ea23def7)
 - [Office Online Server overview](/officeonlineserver/office-online-server-overview)

-> [!NOTE]
-> The **RibbonApi 1.1** requirement set is not yet supported in the manifest, so you cannot specify it in the manifest's `<Requirements>` section.

 ## Office Common API requirement sets

 For information about Common API requirement sets, see [Office Common API requirement sets](office-add-in-requirement-sets.md).

 ## Ribbon API 1.1

 The Ribbon API 1.1 is the first version of the API.
-For details about the API, see the [Office.ribbon ](/javascript/api/office/office.ribbon) reference topic.
+For details about the API, see the [Office.ribbon](/javascript/api/office/office.ribbon) reference topic.

+## Ribbon API 1.2

+The Ribbon API 1.2 adds support for contextual tabs.
+For more information, see [Create custom contextual tabs in Office Add-ins](../../design/contextual-tabs.md).

+> [!NOTE]
+> The **RibbonApi 1.2** requirement set is not yet supported in the manifest, so you shouldn't specify it in the manifest's `<Requirements>` section.

 ## See also